kjdElectronics/fd-tone-notify/README.md

  - `FD_SMTP_USERNAME`: The SMTP username.
 For Sendgrid this will always be `apikey`
  - `FD_SMTP_PASSWORD`: The SMTP password.
 For Sendgrid this an API Key.
 Sendgrid API keys can be created [here](https://app.sendgrid.com/settings/api_keys).
+ - `FD_RECORDING_DIRECTORY`: The directory where audio recordings are saved.
+Defaults to `./recordings`
+ - `FD_AUTO_DELETE_RECORDINGS_OLDER_THAN_DAYS`: Number of days to keep recordings before auto-deletion.
+Defaults to `7`.
+Set to `0` to disable.

-:information_source: Enviornment variables override valus set by secrets file.
+:information_source: Environment variables override values set by secrets file.
 To change this behavior use the `--force-secrets-file` option.

 :information_source: An alternative secrets file can be specified at runtime using the `--secrets-file <path>` option.